shohei-mochizuki/challenge11-expressjs-easynotetaker/README.md

 Please feel free to develop this application by forking the GitHub repository and sending me pull requests.
 You can also contact me.

 ## TESTS
+### HEROKU
+If you use the application on Heroku, no installation is needed.
+Go to the webpage directly:
+### LOCAL COMPUTER
 Please copy the following files and folder to your computer and test this application:
 ```md
 .